jundalisay/spblist/content/en/research/bacon/nova/book-2/chapter-10.md

 ---
-title: "Similar, Proportionate instances or physical parallels or resemblances"
+title: "6: Similar, Proportionate instances or physical parallels or resemblances"
 heading: Chapter 10
 weight: 34
-description: ""
+description: "These exhibit resemblances and connection of things, not in minor forms (as the constitutive do), but at once in the concrete"
 image: "/covers/nova.jpg"
 icon: /icons/bacon.png
 ---